Textualize/textual/docs/widgets/content_switcher.md

     1. A `Horizontal` to hold the buttons, each with a unique ID.
     2. This button will select the `DataTable` in the `ContentSwitcher`.
     3. This button will select the `Markdown` in the `ContentSwitcher`.
-    4. Note that the intial visible content is set by its ID, see below.
+    4. Note that the initial visible content is set by its ID, see below.
     5. When a button is pressed, its ID is used to switch to a different widget in the `ContentSwitcher`.
 Remember that IDs are unique within parent, so the buttons and the widgets in the `ContentSwitcher` can share IDs.

 === "content_switcher.css"